Rookout/docs/docs/installation-overview.md

 Setting up Rookout to debug your own code requires the following steps:

 1. Add a Rook dependency to your application code
-2. Configure the Rook using environment variables
-3. Define a workspace and load the source code into the Rookout app
+2. Load the source code into the Rookout app
-4. Place a rule and trigger your application to get some data.
+3. Place a rule and trigger your application to get some data.

 ### Adding a Rook